 - Be in good academic standing in order to apply for an international experience.

 - Assume all financial responsibility for international educational experiences.

-- Understand that even if a rotation that is approved it may be cancelled by ETSU due to new safety issues in the destination.
+- Understand that even if a rotation is approved it may be canceled by ETSU due to new safety issues in the destination.

 Scholarship funds are available through an application process to the Office of International Programs and Services (application dates are March 1 for summer travel, April 15 for fall travel and October 31 for spring travel).
 Click on “scholarships” on the Bucs Abroad portal home page

 1. Complete the Preliminary application form in Bucs Abroad